yangxikun/monitor-man/README.md

 1. change listening port `export PORT=9200`
 1. set redis info `export REDIS_HOST=127.0.0.1;export REDIS_PORT=6379` (monitor-man reply on redis to store all information)
 1. run `node bin/www`

+## License
+This software is licensed under MIT.
+See the [LICENSE.md](LICENSE.md) file for more information.